-Because the typical athlete consumption is estimated at 0.7 to 1.6 grams per kilogram (0.3 to 0.7g/lb) per day, exercise physiologists generally do not consider protein supplementation for the average athlete justified.
+Because the typical athlete consumption is estimated at 0.7 to 1.6 grams per kilogram (0.3 to 0.7g/lb) per day, exercise physiologists do not consider protein supplementation for the average athlete justified.
 However, several studies suggest that athletes should consume more than the RDA depending on their training demands and overall diet.
 Several studies have determined that athletes performing low to moderate intensity endurance exercise maintain a nitrogen balance (an indicator that protein intake equals protein degradation) with a protein intake of 0.9 to 1.1 g/kg per day.
 On the other hand, to maintain nitrogen balance in elite endurance athletes, estimated protein requirements of 1.5 to 1.8 g/kg (0.7 to 0.8 g/lb) per day may be required.

 Protein Intake Timing

-We know that dietary protein and carbohydrate intake is important for athletes, and that the typical athlete's daily diet is most likely sufficient in both.
+We know that dietary protein and carbohydrate intake is important for athletes, and that the typical athlete's daily diet is sufficient in both.
 Nevertheless, recent studies are now suggesting that timing of protein ingestion may be just as important as the total intake.

 Studies support the universal acceptance of increased performance and recovery in endurance athletes using carbohydrate beverages.
 Yet two recent studies demonstrate that adding protein to a carbohydrate beverage further enhances performance and protein accumulation in trained endurance athletes, especially when ingested during prolonged exercise.